Vanals/Gif-Hunter/README.md

 ![](https://i.ibb.co/sbcxc1V/Screen-Shot-2019-10-03-at-18-08-32.png)

-The second button will take you to the game page.
-Which has most of the logic required to make it work.
+The second button will take you to the game page, which has most of the logic required to make it work.
 The main functionalities that I have been implemented are:
 - Randomly deal 6 cards into _two hands_
 OPS!
 Actually three hands!